 The year was 1917, just before the Third Battle of Ypres.
 Germany, in their bid to crush the British army, introduced yet another vicious and potentially lethal weapon of attack: mustard gas, differentiated from the other shells by their distinctive yellow markings.
-Although not the effective killing machine that chlorine gas (first used in 1915) and phosgene (invented by French chemists), mustard gas has stayed within the public consciousness as the most horrific weapon of the First World War.
-Once deployed mustard gas lingers for several days, and anyone who came in contact with mustard gas developed blisters and acute vomiting.
-It caused internal and external bleeding, and lethally-injured took as long as five weeks to die.
+Although not the effective killing machine of chlorine gas (first used in 1915) and phosgene (invented by French chemists), mustard gas has stayed within the public consciousness as the most horrific weapon of the First World War.
+Once deployed, mustard gas lingers for several days, and anyone who comes in contact with mustard gas develops blisters and acute vomiting.
+It caused internal and external bleeding, and the lethally injured took as long as five weeks to die.

 Summary